gioui/gio/README.md

 Gio implements portable immediate mode GUI programs in Go.
 Gio programs run on all the major platforms: iOS/tvOS, Android, Linux (Wayland), macOS and Windows.

+Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/pcwalton/pathfinder).
+Text and other shapes are rendered using only their outlines without baking them into texture images, to support efficient animations, transformed drawing and pixel resolution independence.

 [![GoDoc](https://godoc.org/gioui.org/ui?status.svg)](https://godoc.org/gioui.org/ui)

 ## Quickstart